Ganglion cyst is the most common benign tumor of the hand. It is thought to be degeneration of the mucoid connective tissue.

 Corticosteroid instillation is controversial at the moment, with some preferring and others not.

-Surgery for Ganglion Cyst
+Removal of Ganglion Cyst

 Removal of the cyst could be done as an open procedure or arthroscopically.
 Recurrence, up to 40% is noted irrespective of the treatment procedure.